 The largest annual shopping festival in China Double 11 is less than two months away; Alibaba’s B2C e-commerce platform Tmall has kicked off this year’s campaign last week.
 Tmall stores can apply for their participation in Double 11 2019 from 12 September to 20 September.

-China Double 11 Stats, News & Insights
+China Double 11 (Singles Day) Stats, News & Insights

-It's the “Bachelor’s Day Promotion” or Singles Day Promotion.
-Almost every netizen has got the invitation for this ceremony whether or not you are a bachelor.
+It's the “Bachelor’s Day Promotion” or Singles Day Promotion (Double 11) in China.
+Almost every netizen has got the invitation to this ceremony whether or not you are a bachelor.

 About Singles Day Promotion in China

-November 11th has become a special festival during recent years.
+November 11th has become a special festival in recent years.
 With four characters of “1”, this date was named as Bachelor’s Day.
 On this day, young people will hold bachelor parties to create couples or simply have fun.
 Some choose to end their bachelor life by showing love or proposing for marriage.

 In 2009, Alibaba held the first Double Eleven Shopping Festival on Taobao.com, storming the online shopping for the very first time.
 Three years later, with coming 2012's Bachelor’s Day, more than 10,000 businesses, cooperating with e-commerce sites, are poised to rock the shopping festival again.

 Participants took actions to meet this festival.
 Some clothes manufacturers began to hoard products for this winter from August.
 And they made full preparation on supplying chains and staff arrangements.

 China Express Association organized “Double Eleven” meetings to discuss measurements.
 Major logistics companies like EMS, Shentong, Yuantong, Home Delivery... are going to recruit thousands of new staffs to meet the need of peak online shopping periods.

 Big promotions in the name of celebrating Nov 11 Bachelor's Day usually start at the very beginning of November with huge discounts and giveaways lined up.